justinlietz93/Prometheus_Void-Dynamics_Model/write_ups/tachyon_condensation/finite_tube_mode_analysis.md

-# Finite‑Tube Mode Analysis for the FUM Scalar (Bordag‑inspired)
+# Finite-Tube Mode Analysis for the VDM Scalar (Bordag-inspired)

 >
 > Author: Justin K. Lietz
+> ORCID: 0009-0008-9028-1366
 > Date: August 9, 2025
 >
 > This research is protected under a dual-license to foster open academic
-> research while ensuring commercial applications are aligned with the project's ethical principles.<br>
+> research while ensuring commercial applications are aligned with the project's ethical principles.
 > Commercial use requires written permission from Justin K. Lietz.
 >
 > See LICENSE file for full terms.

 ---

 ## 1. Objective

-Adapt the finite‑radius flux‑tube machinery in Bordag (Universe 2024) to the FUM scalar EFT so we can:
+Adapt the finite-radius flux-tube machinery in Bordag (Universe 2024) to the VDM scalar EFT so we can:

 - Predict and count tachyonic (unstable) orbital modes in finite domains (tubes/filaments).
-- Demonstrate quartic stabilization via condensation and show the full post‑condensation mass spectrum is non‑negative.
+- Demonstrate quartic stabilization via condensation and show the full post-condensation mass spectrum is non-negative.
 - Find a true energy minimum vs a control parameter (tube size/“flux” proxy), reproducing the qualitative structure of Fig. 1/3/5 in Bordag’s paper.

 We work from the bounded baseline EFT and kinetic normalization already established in:

 - Baseline quartic EFT and cubic tilt: see [derivation/discrete_to_continuum.md](derivation/discrete_to_continuum.md:125-228)
-- Kinetic normalization and action‑based derivation: see [derivation/kinetic_term_derivation.md](derivation/kinetic_term_derivation.md:78-134)
+- Kinetic normalization and action-based derivation: see [derivation/kinetic_term_derivation.md](derivation/kinetic_term_derivation.md:78-134)
-- Units map and FRW bookkeeping (used later for background energy): see [derivation/fum_voxtrium_mapping.md](derivation/fum_voxtrium_mapping.md:44-121)
+- Units map and FRW bookkeeping (used later for background energy): see [derivation/VDM_voxtrium_mapping.md](derivation/VDM_voxtrium_mapping.md:44-121)

-We will mirror the analytical spine of Bordag’s finite‑radius analysis but for a real (optionally complex) scalar coupled only through its potential.
+We will mirror the analytical spine of Bordag’s finite-radius analysis but for a real (optionally complex) scalar coupled only through its potential.

 ---